YI Home Security Camera 3 Review

 Setting up the Camera in YI Home App

 Pro Tip: Security cameras aren’t the only game in town when it comes to protecting a home.
-For more ideas, check out our our expert guide to home safety.
+For more ideas, check out our expert guide to home safety.

 Pairing the YI Camera